 The aim of The grant is to enable and encourage talented students to reach international programs.

 Leiden Observatory is the oldest university astronomy department in the world with a distinguished history.
 Leiden Observatory offers a wide range of Astronomy master’s specializations in which students actively participate in front-line research.

-- Course Level: The bursaries are available to pursue the master degree.
+- Course Level: The bursaries are available to pursue a master’s degree.

 - Study Subject: The bursaries are awarded in Astronomy and Instrumentation.